NIVIP disciplines

 • We take part in multiple meetings on infectious diseases.

-• We provide policy advice for animal health to the Ministry of Agriculture, Nature and Food Quality.
+• We provide policy advice for animal health to the Ministry of Agriculture, Fisheries, Food Security and Nature.

 • We support Wageningen Bioveterinary Research (WBVR).